davemoorewebdesign/examples/README.md

-These are technical test I have delivered previously.
+These are technical tests that I have delivered previously.

 If you have any questions, please feel free to get in touch.